Iceberg Sensemaking: A Process Model for Critical Data Analysis and Visualization: Background: Understanding Schemas

-While these early cognitive approaches to AI eventually ran into limitations, the application of cognitive science to human-computer interaction (HCI) and visualization was successful even in these early years.
-From 1970 forward, some of the most productive interdisciplinary exchanges between psychologists and computer scientists took place at Xerox PARC, where cognitivism informed fundamental R\&D work on computer interfaces, as reported by Card, Newell, and Moran~\cite{card_psychology_1983}.
-HCI researchers including Shneiderman~\cite{shneiderman_future_1982} and Hutchins, Hollan, and Norman~\cite{hutchins_direct_1985} recognized the benefits of direct manipulation of computers and often described their findings using a theoretical lens that included cognitive schemas.
-The foundational work in visualization from PARC closely adhered to a cognitivist framework, as laid out in the Cognitive Coprocessor Architecture~\cite{robertson_cognitive_1989}.
-This approach was followed by the vast majority of early information visualization research published in computer science venues~\cite{card_readings_1999}.

-Another stream of psychology research involving schemas originates with Gibson~\cite{gibson_senses_1966}, who steered away from earlier assumptions about the computational basis of cognition with his theory of \textit{affordances}, drawing attention to the ways that a subject may perceive or fail to perceive the uses of things in their environment.
-Norman~\cite{norman_psychology_1988} made fundamental contributions to HCI by adapting Gibson's theory of affordances to design practices, describing the \textit{gulf of evaluation} and \textit{gulf of execution} as the key problems to be addressed by designers.
+The application of cognitive science to human-computer interaction (HCI) and visualization led to many notable successes and technical breakthroughs even in these early years \cite{engelbart_TK_1962, kay_TK_1972, papert_TK_1980}.
+From 1970 forward, some of the most productive interdisciplinary exchanges between psychologists and computer scientists took place at Xerox PARC, where cognitivism informed fundamental R\&D work on computer interfaces \cite{card_TK_1983}.
+HCI researchers including Shneiderman \cite{shneiderman_future_1982} and Hutchins, Hollan, and Norman \cite{hutchins_direct_1985} recognized the benefits of direct manipulation of computers and often described their findings using a theoretical lens that included cognitive schemas.
+The foundational work in visualization from PARC closely adhered to a cognitivist framework, as laid out in the Cognitive Coprocessor Architecture \cite{robertson_cognitive_1989}.
+This approach was followed by the vast majority of early information visualization researchers \cite{card_readings_1999}.
+Another stream of psychology research involving schemas originates with Gibson \cite{gibson_senses_1966}, who departed from the strictly computational view of cognition with his theory of \emph{affordances}, drawing attention toward the ways a subject may perceive or else fail to perceive different uses of things in their environment.
+Norman \cite{norman_user_1986, norman_psychology_1988} made fundamental contributions to HCI by adapting Gibson's theory of affordances to design practices, describing the gulf of evaluation and gulf of execution as the key problems to be addressed by designers. \newcopy{By viewing affordances as fundamental properties of objects rather than active constructions of their users, Gibson and Norman evince a tacit positivism drawn from the many cognitivist influences on early HCI and Design research.}